-"Want to do high order research in the University departments?
-Get fellowship and funding for researches after qualifying for the NET exam for UGC.
-You can also become a reputed Lecturer and acquire Lectureship after qualifying UGC NET 2020.
-Check the preparation tips to help your preparation for the exam."
+Aspiring to do higher-level research in the university departments?
+Get a fellowship (JRF) and funding for your researches after qualifying in the UGC NET exam.
+You can also acquire Lectureship (LS) and become a Lecturer after qualifying in the UGC NET 2020.
+Check out the preparation tips mentioned here, to help you prepare for the exam.

 - What is UGC NET?

 - UGC NET 2020 Eligibility

 - UGC NET 2020 Syllabus

 - UGC NET 2020 Cut off Marks